 A New Technique

-The first step consisted in placing the vessels in the kiln at around 500° Celsius, where the iron-rich ware and slip would both turn red.
-The second step followed, with a raised temperature of around 900° and the oxygen supply cut through the closing of the vents.
-Green wood was added, smoking the vase completely black.
+The first step consisted in placing the vessels in the kiln at around 500° Celsius.
+This produced red ferrous oxide in the clay and slip, which caused both to turn red.
+The second step followed, with a raised temperature of around 900°, the oxygen supply cut through the closing of the vents and green woods added.
+This produced black ferrous oxide in the clay and slip, which turned both from red to black.
 At this point, the clay slip applied to the vase, became a glossy black shell that was resistant to any further changes.
 During the last step the vents were opened again, allowing the areas without the clay slip to turn back orange-red, while the areas covered in clay slip remained glossy black.
 Finally, the firing process was completed and the items inside the kiln left to slowly cool down.

 Black Figure Pottery

 The black-figure technique was developed at the very end of the 7th Century.
 The first step in creating black-figure wares was to place the desired design on the piece as a simple outline, which was then filled in with a liquid clay slip.
 At this stage, details would be added by making incisions deep enough to allow the red clay underneath to show through and then the vessel would be fired.
 Additional details were added in red ochre, which when fired would turn purple to depict clothing, blood and other details.
 Pure clay with minimal iron oxide was used to produce white, often chosen to depict women’s skin, objects, animals and decorative patterns.
 The striking effect quickly became popular and this was the primary technique, especially for depicting narrative scenes, until the rise of the red-figure technique reduced its appeal.